topo-gps/ios-manual/en/routes/routes_select.rst

 Selecting route
 ~~~~~~~~~~~~~~~
 To select a route, tap a route item in the selection screen.
-A checkmark will show up and the background of the route row will become grey to indicate that it is selected.
+A checkmark will show up and the background of the item will become grey to indicate that it is selected.
 An example in which two routes are selected is displayed below:

 .. figure:: ../_static/routes-select3.png
    :height: 568px